BiscuitNick/kenkel-backend-test-1/README.md

   - logout (destroy current session)
   - signup (create new user account, inserts document into Database)
   - user (returns user session data)
+    - useUser hooks listens to this route and updates/sets user object used for authenticate state

 /styles